Boys & Girls Clubs of America/Urban Scholars Program

 As an urban university, Marquette is committed to educating talented students from its surrounding community and similar urban areas across the country.
-Inspired by this commitment, the university proudly announces the Urban Scholars Program, providing 10 full-tuition awards to students from Milwaukee-area high schools and Cristo Rey High School in Chicago.
-These awards will go to students from financially disadvantaged backgrounds who show great academic promise.
+Inspired by this commitment, the university proudly announces the Urban Scholars Program, providing up to 5 full-tuition awards to students from financially disadvantaged backgrounds who show great academic promise.
+Special consideration for students who are members of Boys & Girls Clubs of America; graduates of Cristo Rey Network high schools; graduates of Nativity Middle School or Notre Dame Middle School (both in Milwaukee).

-The Urban Scholars Program award guarantees that a student's state and Marquette gift assistance cover all tuition costs for each year of the recipient's four-year (eight semester) undergraduate program, provided that the student remain in good academic standing.
+The award is renewable each year of the recipient's four-year (eight-semester) undergraduate program, provided that the student remains in good academic standing.
 The award is based on academic merit and demonstrated financial need.
-For additional program details regarding this award review the applicable Award Information Guide, available from the Office of Student Financial Aid at marquette.edu/financialaid.
+For additional program details about this award, review the applicable Award Information Guide, available from the Office of Student Financial Aid at marquette.edu/financialaid.

 - Demonstrated leadership in curricular and extracurricular activities